TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/do-not-track-tyk-classic.md

 The process for configuring the middleware in Tyk Operator is similar to that explained in [configuring the middleware in the Tyk Classic API Definition](#tyk-classic).

-It is possible to prevent tracking for endpoints of an API by configuring the `do_not_track` field in the root of your API definition as follows:
+It is possible to prevent tracking for all endpoints of an API by configuring the `do_not_track` field in the root of your API definition as follows:

 - `true`: no transaction logs will be generated for requests to the API
 - `false`: transaction logs will be generated for requests to the API